TonyPhipps/tech-notes/3dprinting_fdm.md

 ## Clean Bed
 Should not require major adjustments between different filaments.
-- Dawn dish soap and hot water, then window cleaner, then isopropyl alcohol 90%+
+- Dawn dish soap and hot water, then isopropyl alcohol 90%+

 ## Level Bed
 Should not require major adjustments between different filaments.